About The Committee

 Business Leadership

-The nominated individual should lead or have led a business that has provided valued jobs and economic development to his/her community and the state; creating both wealth and workforce opportunity.
+The nominated individual should demonstrate exemplary leadership in a for-profit business that has created valued employment opportunities and generated a significant, multi-million-dollar economic impact for their community and the state -- creating wealth for stakeholders and expanding job and workforce opportunities.

 Community Development Impact